viral810/iassistmd/services.md

 If you're excited by the prospect of a "no headache" billing service that still gives you full control of your patient records, we've got the solution you're looking for.

-**How our "no headache" billing service benefits you:**
+**How our “no headache” billing service benefits you:**

-- Get your claims paid fast – Because most of our claims are paid on first submission, you'll get the funds more quickly.
-Also, our billing service has one of the lowest rejection rates in the industry, so you'll have fewer unpaid claims.​
+- Get your claims paid fast – Our billing services has one of the lowest rejection rate, because most of our claims are paid on first submission, so you will get the funds more quickly.​
 - Real-time access – iClaim is web-based, so you have 24/7 access to your data from any computer with an internet connection.
 That means you can view the real-time status of every aspect of your billing cycle anytime, anywhere.​
 - Better reporting for better decisions – With iClaim, you can access hundreds of reports in real-time with the touch of a button.
 That gives you ultimate control, and the data you need to make the right decisions for your practice.​